 The functional renormalization group method \cite{bagn,berg,pol} is a promising tool to study and solve strongly coupled quantum systems.
 It is based on the gradual elimination of degrees of freedom by decreasing a continuous parameter of the dynamics, traditionally chosen to be the cutoff, $k\to k-\Delta k$.
 The novelty is the appearance of a new small parameter, the relative change of the cutoff, $\Delta k/k$, which simplifies enormously the renormalization group equation.

-One assumes at the derivation of the Wegner-Houghton \cite{wh} or the Polchinski \cite{polch} equations the availability of the loop or the perturbation expansion, respectively.
+One assumes at the derivation of the Wegner-Houghton \cite{wh} or the Polchinski \cite{polch} equations the availability of the loop or the perturbation expansion, respectively \cite{pol}.
+The two schemes usually agree, except in the presence of non-trivial saddle points.
 But the true expansion parameter for the change of the Wilsonian action is the naive small parameter multiplied by $\Delta k/k$ and this latter factor renders the leading order expressions for the evolution equation exact in the differential equation limit, $\Delta k\to0$ \cite{pol}.
 These equations are based on an approximate evaluation of the blocking transformation and their solution resums the expansion series.